liqd/adhocracy3/docs/source/Generic_Widgets.rst

 So the idea of statically typed adapter hierarchies works, but can be extended to dynamically typed ones that are arbitrarily flexible.
-When maintaining and developing adhocracy, you can always pick the adpater closest to what you need, and you will get less code that is more robust and easier to read.
+When maintaining and developing adhocracy, you can always pick the adapter closest to what you need, and you will get less code that is more robust and easier to read.